-Once a bakery and residence of the 19th century, the Museum offers a history of the “Old Erie Canal” and brings to life local folklore and history.
-Located beside a remnant of the original Canal, the Museum is filled with authentic memorabilia, art, and other exhibits explaining Canastota’s contributions to the Canal, business, industry and agriculture.
+Once a bakery and residence of the 19th century, the museum offers a history of the “Old Erie Canal” and brings to life local folklore and history.
+Located beside a remnant of the original Erie Canal, the museum is filled with authentic memorabilia, art, and other exhibits explaining Canastota’s contributions to the canal, business, industry and agriculture.

 – Outdoor National Park Service Wayside Exhibit

 – Life Along the Canal